Visuospatial dysgnosia: Lesion areas

 Studies have narrowed the area of the brain that, when damaged, causes visuospatial dysgnosia to the border of the occipito-temporoparietal region.
 Predominantly, lesions (damage, often from stroke) are found in the angular gyrus of the right hemisphere (in people with left-hemisphere language), and are usually unilateral, meaning in one hemisphere of the brain.

 Bilateral lesions produce more complex dysgnosic signs such as object anomia (inability to name an object), prosopagnosia (inability to recognize faces), alexia (inability to read), dressing apraxia, and memory impairment in conjunction with visuospatial dysgnosia symptoms.

 Visuospatial dysgnosia has many symptoms in common with Bálint's syndrome and can present simultaneously.
 Visuospatial dysgnosia, along with Balint's syndrome, has been connected with Alzheimer's disease as a possible early sign of the disease.
 Generally, the first symptom of Alzheimer's onset is loss of memory, but visual or visuospatial dysfunction is the presenting symptom in some cases and is common later in the disease course.

-Case studies

-David G. Cogan, in 1979, published an extensive work describing 17 cases of visuospatial dysgnosia.
-Some examples of patients with visuospatial dysgnosia from Cogan's study are: